Laci1953/RC2014-CPM/te/readme.txt

 The TAB interval (4 or 8) may be set from the command line: >TE file.ext [ 4 | 8 ] ; default = 8.

-UPDATE: (31 dec 2022)

-I added TEW.COM, a new version for SC108, for very wide screens (it can handle lines up to 175 characters)

 March 2023
 ----------